Short overview of the asylum procedure

 Overview of the asylum procedure

-The procedure for seeking asylum in Serbia is as follows: a foreigner may ‘express the intention to submit an asylum application’ within Serbian territory or at border crossings (including the Nikola Tesla or Niš Airport in Belgrade), following which they are registered by the officials of the MoI before whom they have expressed the intention and receive a registration certificate of having done so.[32]
-The asylum seeker is then expected to go to their designated asylum centre, or to notify the Asylum Office should they wish to stay at private accommodation within 72 hours.[33]
+The procedure for seeking asylum in Serbia is as follows: a foreigner may ‘express the intention to lodge an asylum application’ within the Serbian territory or at border crossing point (including the Nikola Tesla or Niš Airport in Belgrade), following which they are registered by the officials of the MoI before whom they have expressed the intention and receive a registration certificate of having done so.[33]
+The asylum seeker is then expected to go to their designated asylum centre, or to notify the Asylum Office should they wish to stay at private accommodation within 72 hours.[34]
 It is not possible to express such intention in diplomatic or consular representations of Serbia.
 In other words, the potential applicant must be present on Serbian territory or under the effective control of Serbian Border Police or other state authority.

 Upon arrival at the centre or private accommodation, the asylum seeker should wait for 15 days for the Asylum Office to facilitate the lodging of the asylum application and then to issue them personal identity documents for asylum seekers.
-It is also possible to lodge a written application within 8 days after the expiry of the above-mentioned deadline.[34]
-Afterwards, an asylum officer will conduct the asylum hearing.[35]
+It is also possible to lodge a written application within 8 days after the expiry of the above-mentioned deadline.[35]
+Afterwards, an asylum officer will conduct the asylum interview.[36]

 The Asylum Office is under the legal obligation to decide on the application within 3 months of its submission, during which time one or more hearings must be held in order to establish all of the facts and circumstances relevant to rendering a decision.
 This deadline could be extended up to 9 months.[37]
 Thus, the maximum length of an asylum procedure is 1 year.

-The Asylum Commission has to decide and deliver the second instance decision to the applicant within 60 days.[38]
-An onward appeal to the Administrative Court must be submitted within 30 days from the delivery of the second instance decision and there is no deadline within which the third instance body has to decide.[39]
-Both remedies have automatic suspensive effect.[40]
+An onward appeal to the Administrative Court must be submitted within 30 days from the delivery of the second instance decision and there is no deadline within which the third instance body has to decide.[40]
+Both remedies have automatic suspensive effect.[41]

 Constitutional Court procedure

-According to the Constitutional Court, in its practice, there were in total 10 constitutional appeals related to the alleged violations of human rights of refugees, asylum seekers and migrants decided by this body, out of which 5 have been concluded, while 5 are still pending.[42]
-This data seems to be inaccurate, and the following decisions have been collected for the purpose of this Report.
+According to the Constitutional Court, in its practice, there were in total 10 constitutional appeals related to the alleged violations of human rights of refugees, asylum seekers and migrants decided by this body, out of which 5 have been concluded, while 5 are still pending.[44]
+This data seems to be inaccurate, and the following decisions have been collected for the purpose of this report.

 The practice of the Constitutional Court for the period 2008-2023 – concluded and pending cases